Charge fluctuations above $T_\mathrm{CDW}$ revealed by glasslike thermal transport in kagome metals $A$V$_3$Sb$_5$ ($A$ = K, Rb, Cs): Results and Discussion

 In Fig. \ref{fig2}, the in-plane longitudinal thermal conductivity ($\kappa_{xx}$) and electrical resistivity ($\rho_{xx}$) of $A$V$_3$Sb$_5$ measured in zero magnetic field and 9 T ($B\parallel c$) are shown.
 The CDW transitions are manifested by kinks both in $\kappa_{xx}(T)$ and $\rho_{xx}(T)$.
 Sizable responses to external magnetic fields are only seen in the CDW state both for $\kappa_{xx}$ and $\rho_{xx}$.
 In fact, the thermal magnetoconductivity is directly linked to electrical magnetoconductivity via the Wiedemann-Franz law.
-We will analysis thermal and electrical magnetoconductivities in more detail in Fig. \ref{fig:3}.
+We will analyze thermal and electrical magnetoconductivities in more detail in Fig. \ref{fig:3}.
 More interestingly, the temperature dependence of $\kappa_{xx}$ displays distinct behaviors above and below $T_\mathrm{CDW}$ in all three materials.
-Above $T_\mathrm{CDW}$, $\kappa_{xx}$ decreases gradually with lowering temperature.
-This peculiar temperature dependence of thermal conductivity is likely originated from charge-fluctuations-induced glasslike phonon thermal transport, as we will discuss in more detail later.
-Upon further cooling below $T_\mathrm{CDW}$, $\kappa_{xx}$ increases rapidly with cooling, leaving a kink in $\kappa_{xx}$ at $T_\mathrm{CDW}$.
-Deep inside the charge ordered state, $\kappa_{xx}$ peaks around 17 K, below which $\kappa_{xx}$ drops quickly in all three compounds.
+Deep inside the charge ordered state, $\kappa_{xx}$ peaks around 17 K, above which $\kappa_{xx}$ drops quickly in all three compounds.
+Above $T_\mathrm{CDW}$, $\kappa_{xx}$ deviates from the temperature-dependent trend below $T_\mathrm{CDW}$ (see black dash dot lines in Fig. \ref{fig2}).
+Right above $T_\mathrm{CDW}$, $\kappa_{xx}$ becomes weakly temperature-dependent, and increases slightly upon further warming.
+This peculiar temperature dependence of thermal conductivity above $T_\mathrm{CDW}$ is likely originated from charge-fluctuations-induced glasslike phonon thermal transport, as we will discuss in more detail later.
 Similar temperature-dependent thermal conductivity has also been found in an earlier thermal transport study on CsV$_3$Sb$_5$ \cite{Zhou2021}.